slaclab/lume-ace3p/README.md

 <details><summary>Cubit Journal Files</summary>

-Since a Cubit journal files can be very complex, only the parts which directly interface with LUME-ACE3P will be discussed here.
+Cubit journal files can be very complex, thus only the parts which directly interface with LUME-ACE3P will be discussed here.
 The important aspects to note in a Cubit file when using LUME-ACE3P are:
 - Variable name references
 - Mesh export commands